Where Locals Eat in Savannah — Restaurants, Bars & Hidden Gems | Be Our Gaston

 Meet Strangers Eating True Southern Food

-Mrs. Wilkes is a family-style southern eating experiences where you are seated around a table with people in your party, as well people who aren’t.
-It’s a great way to experience true southern hospitality and cuisine.
+Mrs. Wilkes is a family-style Southern eating experience where you are seated around a table with people in your party as well as people who aren't.
+It's a great way to experience true Southern hospitality and cuisine.
 Menu changes daily.
-Distance: Walkable 0.3 mile

 Mrs. Wilkes/107 West Jones St.